-I got my Ph.D. in Engineering Psychology at the Georgia Institute of Technology.
+I got my Ph.D. in Engineering Psychology, the study of how people interact with technology, at the Georgia Institute of Technology.
 I was a member of the Problem Solving and Educational Technology lab directed by Richard Catrambone.
-I was also a graduate research assistant at the Center for 21st Century Universities.
+I also worked as a research assistant at the Center for 21st Century Universities.
 My research at the center focused on blending traditional and online learning experiences for higher education.

 I am now an assistant professor at Georgia State University in the Learning Technologies Division.
 My research focuses on instructional design for science, technology, engineering, and mathematics (STEM) fields in computer-based learning environments, particularly environments in which students don’t have easy access to an instructor.

 To see my vita, please visit this page.

 Although my work keep me busy, I enjoy a few hobbies.
 I am always working through a novel.
 My favorite author is Lois McMaster Bujold.
 I also enjoy playing computer games, exploring Atlanta, and cooking on the weekends.
 When I have the time for it, my favorite hobby is traveling.